Lepovirta/yahe/README.md

 ### Installing from repository sources

-1. Clone this repository: `git clone git://github.com/jkpl/chrome-yahe.git`
+1. Clone YAHE repository: `git clone git://github.com/jkpl/chrome-yahe.git` or `git clone git@bitbucket.org:jkpl/chrome-yahe.git`
 2. Fire up you Chrome/Chromium browser, and go to the extensions section of the settings page.
 3. Enable the developer mode by checking the developer mode checkbox.